georgebabarus/magento-filesystem-extension/docs/source/extension/architecture.rst

 Uploading files form user interfaces or programmatically should be compatible with any customization as log as is using Magento standard interfaces.

-Nevertheless the business logic is not changed, and cloud storage services are added using regular/local filesystem interface.
+Nevertheless the business logic is not changed, and cloud storage services are integrated using regular/local filesystem interface.

 .. image:: _static/architecture/upload-image.png
   :alt: Upload image for product or CMS blocks